XAI-360/TSCL/docs/Readme.md

-Semi-supervised learning and Contrastive Learning (CL) has gained a huge attention recently, thanks to the success gained by algorithms such as SimCLR [[1](https://arxiv.org/pdf/2002.05709.pdf), [2](https://arxiv.org/pdf/2003.04297.pdf)].
+Semi-supervised learning and Contrastive Learning (CL) have gained wide attention recently, thanks to the success of recent works such as SimCLR [[1](https://arxiv.org/pdf/2002.05709.pdf), [2](https://arxiv.org/pdf/2003.04297.pdf)].

-Contrastive learning is a learning paradigm where we want to learn distinctiveness.
-We want to learn what makes two objects similar or different.
-And if two things are similar, then we want the encodings for these two things to be similar as well.
-Algorithms like SimCLR learn representations by maximizing the agreement between differently augmented views of the same data example via contrastive loss in the latent space.
+Contrastive learning is a learning paradigm where we want the model to learn similar encodings for similar objects and different encodings for non-similar objects.
+Therefore, we want the model to learn distinctiveness.

-These algorithms depend strongly on data augmentation and therefore are mostly focused on image representation, since producing meaningful augmented samples is reltaively easy in images compared to other data types.
+Algorithms like SimCLR learn such representations by maximizing the agreement between differently augmented views of the same data example via contrastive loss in the latent space.
+Therefore, these algorithms depend strongly on data augmentation.
+Since producing meaningful augmented samples is relatively easy for images compared to other data types, contrastive learning algorithms are mostly focused on image representation.
+Fig. 1 shows a simple framework for contrastive learning of visual representations where $x_i​$ and $x_j​$ are two correlated views of $x​$ generated through data augmentation.
+A base encoder network $f(·)​$ and a projection head $g(·)​$ are trained to maximize agreement between encodings of $x_i​$ and $x_j​$ using a contrastive loss.
+After training is completed, the representation $h​$ is used for downstream tasks (e.g. classification).